 Re-Opening of Upleadon Church for Private Worship

 The PCC are pleased to announce that St Mary the Virgin will be open for private prayer on Sundays until further notice, from approximately 8AM to 8PM.
-There will be notices on the churchyard gate and the church door to explain procedures eg. social distancing, sanitising, etc and entrance from the lane will be via the churchyard disabled access gate and not via the gate with steps next to the hand rail, to eliminate unnecessary touching of surfaces.
+There will be notices on the churchyard gate and the church door to explain procedures eg. social distancing and sanitising.
+The entrance from the lane will be via the churchyard disabled access gate and not via the gate with steps next to the hand rail, to eliminate unnecessary touching of surfaces.
 There are signs on the pews that should be placed by the user on the seat once it has been used to signify to other users that they should not use that pew.
-For Sundays when a service is being held (currently August 16th at 3PM) the church will only be open AFTER the service for personal prayer in order to ensure the church is clean and safe for anyone attending the service.
+For Sundays when a service is being held, the church will only be open AFTER the service for personal prayer in order to ensure the church is clean and safe for anyone attending the service.

 Church of England Guidance on COVID-19

 The Church of England is engaging with the Government and issues guidance on Places of Worship.
 For more information, and to read the guidance provide by the Church of England, please follow this link: https://www.churchofengland.org/more/media-centre/coronavirus-covid-19-guidance-parishes

 - Sheila Gibbons 28th January 2017 at 19:07.
 It is a beautiful church I never seen a church like this before, the tower looks really good it eye catch me when I when pass it.
 Loved it all in side the church.My local vicar Jeremy Goulston might visit if that ok.

 - Jane 20th February 2017 at 21:14.
 Hi.
 I recently visited your beautiful church.
 I spotted the head of something in the masonry above the Nave which you can only see if you are in front of the altar.
 I couldn’t quite make it out.
 Could you tell me what it is please.
 Many thanks.